alfaindomart/gpt-easy-navigate/README.md

 - Close the menu after user clicked a query -> could be an option
 - Add highlight to the user's chat after scrolled
 - Highlight searched keyword
-- remember resized resized window after closing
+- SidebarContent layout will break if

 - In Gemini, not all chats are loaded at once.
 With the current implementation, the user has to click the top or bottom first, scroll to that position, close the menu, the reopen the menu to fetch the newly loaded chats.
 Maybe use mutation observer to detect new changes in the elmeent?